Kamal2079/nMostFreqWords/README.md

 # nMostFreqWords
 ### By Kamaljit Grewal.
 March 2024.

-Find the n most frequent words in the TensorFlow Shakerpeare dataset (or any other text).
+Finds the n most frequent words in the TensorFlow Shakerpeare dataset (or any other text).

 To use: run the program freqWords.exe in terminal with the path to shakespeare.txt and n as your two arguments.